Attention deficit hyperactivity disorder (ADHD) can affect the way a person interacts with others, and this can cause challenges in relationships.

 Below, learn about other ways to manage ADHD symptoms.

-Low levels of exercise can be a symptom of ADHD.
+Low levels of exercise

 Regular exercise can improve motivation, concentration, memory, and mood.
 It can also reduce impulsivity while boosting the hormones that affect focus and attention.